 pip list

-You can generate a list using:
+You can generate this file using:

 pip freeze > requirements.txt